haiyang1992/Hackintosh-Opencore-Asrock_Z390_Phantom_Gaming_ITX/README.md

 # Hackintosh-Opencore-Asrock_Z390_Phantom_Gaming_ITX

-I'm still waiting to start this project lol
+Please don't use this EFI.
+I'm still waiting to start this project, and I haven't anything yet.